microshare/microshare.github.io/docs/2/technical/microshare-platform/device-cluster-guide.md

 Tags should be used to distinguish the contextual information used to filter the data from data with similar tags.
-Good tagging practices is important to allow consistent recTypes to function.
+Good tagging practice is important to allow consistent recTypes to function.